George Kessler: Early life and education

-George E. Kessler was born in Frankenhausen, Germany, to Edward Carl Kessler and Adolphe Clotilde Zeitsche Kessler on July 16, 1862.
-In 1865 the family, including George's sister, Fredericka Antionette Louisa, emigrated to the United States.
+George E. Kessler was born in Frankenhausen, Principality of Schwarzburg-Rudolstadt, to Edward Carl Kessler and Adolphe Clotilde Zeitsche Kessler on July 16, 1862.
+In 1865, the family, including George's sister, Fredericka Antionette Louisa, emigrated to the United States.
 After living briefly in New Jersey, Missouri, and Wisconsin, the family ultimately settled in Dallas, Texas, where George's father and uncle invested in a cotton plantation.
 His father died in 1878.
-After his father's death, George, at the age of sixteen, worked as a cashboy at Sanger Brothers Dry Goods.
+At the age of sixteen, George became a cashboy at Sanger Brothers Dry Goods.

 After consultation with relatives, Clotilde decided that landscape architecture would combine the right degree of creativity and practicality to suit her son's temperament.
 The family moved back to Germany, where George received formal training.
 He undertook a two-year apprenticeship at the private landscape gardening school at the Grand Ducal Gardens in Weimar, Germany, where he studied botany, forestry, and design under Hofgärtner Armin Sckell and Garteninspector Julius Hartwig.

 He then worked for several months with Haage and Schmidt, a major German plant nursery in Erfurt.
 He received further training in Charlottenburg and Potsdam that included a brief study at Gaertner Lehr Anstalt, the school of garden design founded by Peter Joseph Lenné; technical engineering study at Gartner-Lehranstalt; study with Hofgärtner Theodore Neitner at the Neue Garten; and study at the Polytechnicum, the premier horticultural library in Germany.

 Upon completion of a course in civil engineering at the University of Jena, he toured central and western Europe and southern England for one year with a tutor in order to study civic design in major cities from Paris to Moscow.

-"Of all of it," he later said, "the travel was of most value."
+He recalled, "Of all of it, the travel was of most value."